cklugow/EBSI-VECTOR-Task-3.3/poa-odi-verification/rfc01_poa-odi-verification_embedded-odi-vc.md

 ## Overview

-Power of Attorney (PoA) VC was introduced to meet the need where somone needs to act as an authorized representative for a company.
-In order to achieve this, the PoA VC needs to be coupled with the organization for which the PoA holder is authorized to represent.
-In practice, a company nominee should be able to present, along with the PoA credential, the Organisation Digital Identifier (ODI) credential held by the company's director so that the verifier can check not only the PoA validity but also the validity of the ODI and the link between these two.
+The Power of Attorney (PoA) VC was introduced as an attempt to make available the use of verifiable credentials to the common need for someone to act as an authorised representative for a company.
+In order to achieve this, the PoA VC needs to be coupled with the organization for which the PoA holder is acting on behalf.
+In practice, a company nominee should be able to present, along with the PoA credential, the Organisation Digital Identifier (ODI) credential held by the company so that the verifier can check not only the PoA validity but also the validity of the ODI and the  **<span style="color: red;">link</span>**  between these two VCs.

 ## Credential schemas

 ### ODI
 Issued by a Business Registry (EBSI RTAO/TAO) issuer to a specific Company.
-The company can be the owner of an enterprise or a personal wallet.
+The company can either be the owner of an enterprise or a personal wallet.
 The subject contains the company DID.
+We anticipate that big organizations will favour the use an enterprise wallet as opposed to small companies (5-10 employees) that would most likely prefer to make use of a personal wallet for their ODI VC.

 Schema:
 https://api-pilot.ebsi.eu/trusted-schemas-registry/v3/schemas/zFMNrfecxyCEaLgpusf9CP5aq651BpWUV4BM9x8KXxzNY

 ### PoA
-Issued by a Company to a natural person.
-The subject contains natural person's DID (did:key).
+Issued by a Company to a personal wallet held by a natural person.
+The subject contains the personal wallet's DID (did:key).

 Schema:
 https://api-pilot.ebsi.eu/trusted-schemas-registry/v2/schemas/z2sbTT23X2zfsdMCPFMC7GiUwyHE91Lg9BpeEA5uqtT9s